 It's worth noting that Flows, Tags and Key Dates are not site-specific.
 Instead, Flows, Tags and Key Dates are always visible across all your sites, however you will only see the contacts assigned to them based on the site that you are viewing.
 So, for example, when viewing a Members 'Tag' as "All Sites" you'll see all members across all of your sites, but viewing that same tag as "Site A" only, will only list the Site A contacts in the tag results.
 This is the same with Flows and Key Dates

 Address Book Connect and Address Book embed are both features of the Address Book module, enabling churches to deploy a newcomer 'connect' form at the Sunday information desk (Connect) or embedded on their website (Embed).
 In both features, the respective Address Book module options allow you to manage which site a new contact should be added to when a newcomer submits their details through Connect or Embed; either by specifying the site in the Address Book module options, or allowing the newcomer to select their site from a site list that you make available to them in the form.
 For Address Book Connect, here...

-...or, for Address Book Embed, to create site-specific embed code to suit the web page the connect form is being embedded into.
+...or, for Address Book Embed, to create site-specific embed code to suit the web page the newcomer form is being embedded into.

 When creating a new Ministry, or editing an existing one, you have the option to specify the Site to which the ministry belongs.
 Rotas derive their site from the site of the underlying ministry.

 Ordinarily, only contacts within their own Site can be added as members of the ministry, however contacts are able to participate in the ministries and rotas of your other sites if you wish - through a simple module option.
 In the Rotas module options, there is the option to set whether rota members can be selected from Just the ministry's site or All sites - see below.